Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

 Although it is beyond doubt that the efficient UV absorption and dissipation properties of the scytoneman pigments provide, to some extent, a beneficiary effect for the survival of sheathed cyanobacterial cells, the stance that this is the primary reason for the biological production of these pigments may be erroneous.
-Here are few examples of serious challenges and inconsistencies that the photoprotection paradigm faces: \begin{enumerate} \item Inability to explain the strong visible absorption bands of scytonemin-imine, where photosynthetic pigments absorb.
+Here are few examples of serious challenges and inconsistencies that the photoprotection paradigm faces: \begin{enumerate} \item Inability to explain the strong visible absorption bands of scytonemin-imine, tetramethoxyscytonemin and dimethoxyscytonemin where photosynthetic pigments absorb.
 The question is raised by Grant and Louda (2013): ``The absorption spectrum ($\lambda_{max}=$ 237, 366, 437, 564 nm in vitro), extending from the ultraviolet (UVB \& UVA) into the blue and green of the visible, appears to indicate a photoprotective role beyond shielding only UVR.
-That is, going on the premise that evolution generates and retains only advantageous secondary metabolites, then what is the role of the visible bands in this case?'' \item Inability to explain the production of the strongly UV-C/UV-B-absorbing methoxyscytonemins and scytonine, in spite of the absence of UV-C wavelengths and the low intensity of UV-B in today's surface solar spectrum.
-The question is raised by Varnali and Edwards (2010): ``The realization that scytonemin is the parent molecule of perhaps a whole family of related molecules is important in that an analytical challenge is generated to detect these family members in admixture and in the presence of each other naturally, and also the question is raised about the role of these molecules in the survival strategy processes involving scytonemin; what subtle changes to the radiation absorption process require molecular modification of what apparently is already a highly successful radiation protectant, especially when the molecular syntheses are accomplished in energy-poor situations?'' \item Inability to explain why many species of cyanobacteria do not synthesize scytonemins nor MAAs but, nevertheless, successfully cope with UV-induced cellular damage by employing only metabolic repair mechanisms (Quesada and Vincent, 1997; Castenholz and Garcia-Pichel, 2000). \item Soule et al. (2007) developed scytoneminless mutant of the cyanobacterium \textit{Nostoc punctiforme} which proved to have indistinguishable growth rate from the wild type after both were subjected to UV-A irradiation.
-The conclusion of the authors was that other photoprotective mechanisms can fully accommodate the absence of scytonemin in the mutant. \end{enumerate} In addition, very efficient absorption and dissipation of high-energy photons is not a prerequisite for photoprotection, but it is for dynamical dissipative structuring of material under an external generalized chemical potential.
-Nature has a simpler way of creating photoprotective molecules, if this was really the intention, by making them either highly reflective or transparent to UV wavelengths (Michaelian, 2016).
+That is, going on the premise that evolution generates and retains only advantageous secondary metabolites, then what is the role of the visible bands in this case?'' \item Inability to explain why many species of cyanobacteria do not synthesize scytonemins nor MAAs but, nevertheless, successfully cope with UV-induced cellular damage by employing only metabolic repair mechanisms (Quesada and Vincent, 1997; Castenholz and Garcia-Pichel, 2000). \item Soule et al. (2007) developed scytoneminless mutant of the cyanobacterium \textit{Nostoc punctiforme} which proved to have indistinguishable growth rate from the wild type after both were subjected to UVA irradiation.
+The conclusion of the authors was that other photoprotective mechanisms can fully accommodate the absence of scytonemin in the mutant. \end{enumerate} In addition, very efficient absorption and dissipation of high-energy photons is not a prerequisite for photoprotection, but it is for dynamical dissipative structuring of material under an imposed photon potential.
+Nature has a simpler way of creating photostable molecules by making them either highly reflective or transparent to UV wavelengths (Michaelian, 2016).